Archive

 Static Fire

-SpaceX will static fire Super Heavy Booster 19, in preparation for Starship's 12th launch.
+SpaceX will perform a static fire of all 33 engines of Super Heavy Booster 19, in preparation for Starship's 12th launch.

 Starbase.
 Texas